ivotron/porta-popper/README.md

 The `ivotron/microbench` docker image contains a list of commonly used micro-benchmarks.
-This is what gets executed via the `base` subcommand of `porta` to obtain the target metrics of a base system A. These performance results get passed when porting the performance to another system B (i.e. the `targets.json` file passed to the `tune` subcommand when `porta` runs on system B).
+This is what gets executed via the `base` subcommand of `porta` to obtain the metrics of a base system A. These performance results get passed when porting the performance to another target system B (i.e. the `base.json` file passed to the `tune` subcommand when `porta` runs on system B).

 <!--